MohamedOutougane/vagrant_ubuntu/README.md

 - Creates and configures the VM with the specified settings
 - Starts the VM without GUI enabled
 - Runs the provisioning script to install software
+- Installs Xubuntu desktop environment with French keyboard layout
+- Automatically reboots to apply all changes
-- Displays the Ubuntu login screen where I need to authenticate
+- Displays the Xubuntu login screen with full graphical interface

-The VM boots to an Ubuntu Jammy login in a tty interface where I can log.
+The VM now boots successfully into a fully functional Xubuntu desktop environment with French keyboard layout and proper VirtualBox integration.

 ## Vagrant Directory Management and GitIgnore